MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

-The Microsoft 365 security portal provides you with device profile pages, so you can quickly assess the health and status of devices on your network.
+The Microsoft Defender portal provides you with device profile pages, so you can quickly assess the health and status of devices on your network.

 > [!IMPORTANT]
 > The device profile page may appear slightly different, depending on whether the device is enrolled in Microsoft Defender for Endpoint, Microsoft Defender for Identity, or both.